 Estell Manor, NJ/Buena Regional HS

-As a junior, member of Habitat for Humanity, and Teaching Assistant for Microbiology Lab, Andrea has college pretty much figured out, but is still discovering all the “WACky” things this college has to offer.
+As a senior, member of Habitat for Humanity, and Teaching Assistant for Microbiology Lab, Andrea has college pretty much figured out, but is still discovering all the “WACky” things this college has to offer.

-“Tales of a Junior Girl” is a great place to start exploring what WAC has to offer if you’re interested in biology, pre-med, or simply life on campus.
+“Senior Year Stories” is a great place to start exploring what WAC has to offer if you’re interested in biology, chemistry, or simply life on campus.